It's-a Me, Agentic AI

 Every level remixes these elements differently.
 World 1-1 is simple, a few Goombas, some bricks, a clear path to the flag.
 World 8-4 is a maze of pipes, hidden paths, and a boss fight with Bowser.
 Same building blocks, radically different difficulty.

+Mario can play the same level with completely different objectives: complete the level, complete it as fast as possible, get the highest score, collect the most coins, accumulate the most 1-up lives, find all the hidden rewards, stomp on every last Goomba.
+Each objective produces a fundamentally different play style from the same environment.
 This is exactly the task definition problem in agentic AI.
-The same model operating in the same environment can be pointed at wildly different goals.
 “Summarize this codebase” and “refactor this codebase” use the same files, the same tools, the same context, but they require entirely different strategies.
 The task is what transforms an environment from a sandbox into a mission.

-The evaluation could be the raw score.
-It could be the number of 1-ups gained.
-Coins collected.
-Goombas stomped.
-Time remaining.
-Different paths discovered.
+But how do we actually measure how well the game was played?
+This is reward modeling, and it is where the machine learning engineering discipline really shines.
+The evaluation could be the raw score, the number of 1-ups gained, coins collected, Goombas stomped, time remaining, or different paths discovered.
 Most frequently, it is a combination of some or all of the above, weighted and balanced against each other.
 Do we reward Mario more for speed or for thoroughness?
 For survival or for aggression?
 For finding secrets or for staying on the critical path?

 | Evaluation Metric | Mario Measure | Agent Measure |